nitoloz/word-plot/README.md

 where `PlotData` has 3 parameters: `xCoordinate`, `yCoordinate` and `text` corresponding to XY coordinates and text that should be displayed.
 All manipulations with SVG elements are done within files located in `d3-word-plot` folder.

-Chart allow user to display an array of words and zoom to every word using double click, mouse wheel + `Ctrl` or buttons located above the plot.

-Labels positioning is performed using simulated annealing implemented within the [D3-Labeler](https://github.com/tinker10/D3-Labeler) library.

 ## Install and run

 In order to install all dependencies run `npm install` from the root folder (where `package.json` is stored).